marmelab/react-admin/UPGRADE.md

 If your application code uses these hooks, you have 2 ways to upgrade.

-If you're using `useQuery` or `useMutation` to call a regular dataProvider method (like `useGetOne`), then you can use the specialized dataProvider hooks instead:
+If you're using `useQuery` to call a regular dataProvider method (like `dataProvider.getOne`), then you can use the specialized dataProvider hooks instead:

 ```diff
 import * as React from "react";